 Four Steps to Peace of Mind.
 Hey everyone, I hope you are well.
 In today’s post, I will be sharing four steps to peace of mind.
 I know it has been a minute since I posted.
 Life has changed drastically, and we are all worried about our future.
 2020 has not been a good year for all of us.
 We are about to hit the 6th month of the year, and things are getting worse by the day.
-However, let’s not forget that the world has gone through worse in the past, and we came out strong.
+However, let’s not forget that the world has worsened in the past, and we came out strong.
 Life will continue, and life will get better.

 Four Steps To Peace Of Mind

-A friend has this quotation on his office wall: “I know we worry works because nothing I worry about ever happens.”
+A friend has this quotation on his office wall: “I know we worry because nothing I worry about ever happens.”

 I must believe that because I worry a lot about the most insignificant things.
 I worry about the big stuff, like health, relationships, and finances.
 But I’m also liable to fret about anything and everything that finds its way into my consciousness.

 Because I spend so much time on worry, I’ve decided to embrace it with a personal research project.
 Maybe you’d like to join me.